-But be careful and look beyond the smaller payment amount.
-Often, people are so focused on the interest rate or lower monthly payment that they forget to consider that when you refinance, you start over with a new loan.
+Refinancing allows you to choose a new mortgage type and term.
+You can take out another 30-year mortgage to make lower monthly payments and free up cash or switch to a shorter-term like a 15-year mortgage to enjoy lower interest rates and pay off your mortgage sooner.
+Before making any permanent decisions, look beyond a potentially smaller payment amount.
+Often, people are so focused on the lower interest rate or monthly payment that they forget to consider that when you refinance, you start over with a new loan.
 With any mortgage, the goal is to increase the equity in your home, and ultimately own it free and clear.
-When you refinance, you may be increasing the amount of time it will take you to own your home and it can ultimately increase the total amount you'll pay in interest over your lifetime.
+When you refinance, you might be increasing the amount of time it will take you to own your home and you'll ultimately end up paying more in interest over the life of the new loan.

-The 30-year fixed-rate mortgage is by far the most popular as it offers piece of mind with predictable payments but gives you the flexibility to pay it off faster by adding to the monthly payment when you can.
+The 30-year fixed-rate mortgage is by far the most popular as it offers peace of mind with predictable payments but gives you the flexibility to pay it off faster by adding to the monthly payment when you can.

-Check with your current mortgage lender
+Check with your current mortgage lender.

 Some banks offer special rates for current borrowers.
 If your mortgage is currently with WaFd Bank, refinancing with us may be a sound option.
-Since we don't sell your loan, you can take advantage of our Qwik Fi program to lower your interest rate in the future without going through an entire refinance process.
+Since we don't sell your loan, you can take advantage of our QwikFi program to lower your interest rate in the future without going through a full refinance process, which can be lengthy.
 This will save you time and money.
-Also ask about our minimal or zero closing cost refinance and modification options.
+While you're at it, also ask about our minimal or zero closing cost refinance and modification options.

 Bottom Line: In the end, look at your finances and talk with a mortgage specialist or lending advisor to see what's right for your budget in the current economic market.
 Whatever your decision, know your options and make sure you can easily make your mortgage payments on time each month to preserve your credit score and future home ownership.

 WaFd Bank is here to help!